-In some of the faculties involved in the MGSE, teaching is required for graduation.
-E.g., in the faculty of biology 5 hours per week during one semester (=approximately 70 hours in total) of teaching in BSc- or MSc-courses (no research modules) have to be accomplished.

-Thus, doctoral students should earn at least 4 CP for the engagement in teaching activities at some point during their doctoral studies.
-The amount of CP assigned will be designated and certified by the person supervising the teaching activity (e.g., course provider).
-For the MGSE (not necessarily for the faculty of biology) the following Teaching activities qualify for example:
+In some of the faculties involved in the MGSE, teaching is required for graduation, e.g., in the Faculty of Biology 5 hours per week during one semester (=approximately 70 hours in total) of teaching in BSc- or MSc-courses (no research modules) have to be accomplished.
+To complete the MGSE doctoral program, doctoral students should earn at least 3 CP for the engagement in teaching activities at some point during their doctoral studies.
+The amount of CP assigned should be designated and certified by the person supervising the teaching activity (e.g., course provider).
+For the MGSE (not necessarily for the Faculty of Biology) the following Teaching activities qualify for example: